 Students may need assistance in getting to and from campus locations.
 Students with permanent and temporary mobility impairments can arrange for on-campus van service to assist them in traveling around campus and to adjacent residential areas.
 Proximate parking, when appropriate, can be arranged.
 More information on CAE van service.Students with a documented disability or medical condition may apply for a pre-approved parking permit.
 More information on disability-related parking services.

-Students who require the use of a service dog or who are requesting to have an emotional support animal in university owned housing can apply, via the CAE, for approval.
-Service dogs are allowed to accompany a student with a disability just about anywhere students are allowed – residence halls, Bruin buses, classrooms, campus restaurants, libraries, etc. In contrast to service dogs, therapy animals, also known as emotional support animals (ESA) or companion animals, are allowed in University housing with a recommendation from the Housing Appeals Board.
+Students who are requesting to have an emotional support animal in University owned housing can apply, via the CAE, for approval.
+In contrast to service dogs, emotional support animals (ESA) are allowed in University housing with a recommendation from the Housing Appeals Board.

-The CAE cannot request that therapy animals be allowed in classrooms, libraries, Bruin buses, and the like.
+The CAE cannot request that emotional support animals be allowed in classrooms, libraries, Bruin buses, and the like.
 Consistent with the University policy on animals, dogs are required to be on 6-feet (or shorter) leash and under the control of the owner.